CVM's Oskar Fischinger pages: The Lumigraph

 Fischinger's Patent for The Lumigraph, granted 1955 - "Device for Producing Light Effects"

-Video demonstration and interview, Barbara Fischinger (daughter of Oskar) demonstrations the Lumigraph during a rehearsal, and talks about playing it with her father.
-Inquire.
+Video demonstration and interview, Barbara Fischinger (Oskar's daughter) demonstrations the Lumigraph during a rehearsal, and reminisces about playing it with her father.
+This material is being edited by CVM for a future documentary.
+An excerpt can be seen in the Color in Motion exhibition in Los Angeles, October 2024-July 2025.

 Program notes (PDF) from "A Tribute to Oskar Fischinger - Film program and Lumigraph Presentation" at Deutsches Filmmuseum, Frankfurt, with Barbara Fischinger and Cindy Keefer.
 2007.